Your web browser is outdated and may be insecure

 If your concern poses an immediate risk to health and safety of staff and/or patient safety, raise this immediately verbally to the person identified as ‘in charge’.

-Our decision tree can help you decide whether to raise a concern and when to escalate a concern.
+Our decision tree can then help you decide how and when to escalate the concern further as necessary in accordance with your employer's policy.

 You can contact us at any stage but it is particularly important to do this before escalating your concerns externally.